rmitsch/TALE/README.md

 Head over to https://github.com/rmitsch/TALE-backend and https://github.com/rmitsch/TALE-frontend to see the actual source code.

+It allows to explore the parameter space of low-dimensional projections in the global view:
 ![TALE: Global view](https://github.com/rmitsch/TALE/blob/master/doc/tale_global.png)

+Individual projections can be inspected, evaluated and rated in the local view:
 ![TALE: Local view](https://github.com/rmitsch/TALE/blob/master/doc/tale_local.png)

 ## Build Instructions